csshepard/widget-rss/README.md

 ### Custom Layout

-For using custom layout you will need to have a template, like the one shown bellow, hosted somewhere accessible through the internet.
+For using custom layout you will need to have a template, like the one shown below, hosted somewhere accessible through the internet.
 The RSS content placement on the template is based on the element classes.
 Thus, you can change the elements as you wish as long as the classes are maintained.
 Moreover, you can also add your own styling through inline css.
 Once you have your template ready you can set its url on the widget settings under
 Custom Layout URL.